bytesatwork/bytewiki/docs/source/softwaredevelopment.rst

 How to modify your toolchain
 --------------------------------

    Currently the bytesatwork toolchain is generated out of the bytesatwork-minimal-image recipe.
 If you want to add additional libraries and development headers to customize the toolchain, you need to modify the bytesatwork-minimal-image recipe.
-It can be found under :guilabel:`~/workdir/<machine name>/<yocto version>/sources/meta-bytesatwork/recipes-core/images`
+It can be found under ``~/workdir/<machine name>/<yocto version>/sources/meta-bytesatwork/recipes-core/images``

-   For example if you want to develop your own ftp client and you need libftp and the corresponding header files, edit the recipe :guilabel:`bytesatwork-minimal-image.bb` and add `ftplib` to the `IMAGE_INSTALL` variable.
+   For example if you want to develop your own ftp client and you need libftp and the corresponding header files, edit the recipe ``bytesatwork-minimal-image.bb`` and add ``ftplib`` to the ``IMAGE_INSTALL`` variable.

    This will provide the ftplib libraries and development headers in the toolchain.
 After adding additional software components, the toolchain needs to be rebuilt by: